 DEACOM’s Item Master, Customer, and Sales Order tables allow businesses to store the relevant sales data at each level needed, and DEACOM’s different Management reports give users the ability to generate a variety of sales reports for all types of stakeholders.
 This means that the General Ledger doesn’t have to expand to keep up with your business’s growth!

 But what about the other areas of your company?
 Is sales the only place to improve?
-In our next blog post, Joe Ferro will discuss purchasing and production variances to show how you can gain visibility into your efficiency when purchasing and manufacturing products.
+In one of our next blog posts, Joe Ferro will discuss purchasing and production variances to show how you can gain visibility into your efficiency when purchasing and manufacturing products.